Philipp15b/php-i18n/README.md

 ```

 #### Shorthand

-There is also a shorthand for that: you can set all settings in the constructor!
+There is also a shorthand for that: you can set all settings in the constructor.

 ```php
 <?php